 Without a strong data governance framework, most businesses fail to manage their data efficiently.
 As a result, the quality suffers and dirty, unstructured data begins to clog up your systems.
 At this point, you can’t rely on the data to provide valid insights or inform key decision-making processes.

-While overall control and visibility is the driving force behind data governance, the discipline breaks down into several, interconnected practices:
+While overall control and visibility is the driving force behind a well-designed data governance program, the discipline breaks down into several, interconnected practices:

 Mastering these practices makes it possible to standardize, integrate, protect and store your data in line with strategic, operational, and regulatory expectations.Blog: 5 Data-Driven Steps to Keeping your Regulators Happy